nidhi-bhatt/ubuntu-setup-script/README.md

 9. Google Chrome

 10. Timeshift

+11. Preload

-11. VLC Media Player
+12. VLC Media Player

-12. Gimp

-13. htop
+13. Gimp

-14. ttf-mscorefonts-installer
+14. htop

+15. ttf-mscorefonts-installer : using microsoft fonts on ubuntu

-15. bleachbit
+16. bleachbit

-16. Whatsie
+17. Whatsie

-17. Discord
+18. Discord

-18. Telegram-Desktop
+19. Telegram-Desktop

-19. Spotify
+20. Spotify

-20. Steam
+21. Steam

-21. OBS Studio
+22. OBS Studio

-22. Bottles
+23. Bottles

-23. git
+24. git

-24. VSCode
+25. VSCode

-25. Github Desktop
+26. Github Desktop

 The script also cleans up space by removing the packages that failed to install completely, the apt-cache, and the unwanted software dependencies.